psied/SimpleJS-Projects/README.md

 Happy Coding!

-Project List based on Complexity:
+Project List (These are organised based on the level of complexity)

 Project 1 : Number Guessing Game